aws-samples/aws-iot-iridium-satellite/sbd-getting-started/README.md

 ### Receiving mobile-originated messages

 The recommended approach for receiving mobile-originated (MO) messages is to long-poll the ICCMO.fifo queue.
-After messages are received, save your database to process the messages, and then delete the messages.
+After messages are received, save them in your database to process the messages, and then delete the messages.

 **Note:** As a precaution in case of connectivity issues, Amazon SQS doesn’t automatically delete messages when they’re received.
 To delete a message, you must send a separate request after receiving it.
 For more information, see [Receiving and deleting messages (console)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/step-receive-delete-message.html).